Short Term Health Insurance or COBRA?

 - Retired before you are eligible for Medicare

 Continuation of your coverage might be available under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-But if you’re looking for comprehensive coverage at a significantly lower cost, short term health insurance might be the right choice for you.
+But if you’re looking for coverage that is budget-friendly, short term health insurance might be the right choice for you.
 Let’s take a closer look at how these two options for short term health care coverage compare.

 What is Short Term Medical Insurance?

 Also called temporary medical insurance, short term medical insurance provides health care benefits for a specific period of time depending on your need and your state’s insurance regulations.
 In the past few years, short term health insurance plans have become increasingly popular, especially with younger, healthy individuals.

 Key features include:

 - Health care provider visits, hospitalizations, emergency care, lab tests, prescription drug costs and more.